Azim04/Event_Management/README.md

-# Event_Management
+# Event Management Website
-Second Year Engineering Project
+(A Second Year Computer Science Engineering Project)

 The technologies used in this project are:
 1.HTML(Page layout and design)<br>